npikall/cookiecutter-typst-package/README.md

 # Cookiecutter for Typst Packages

-This `cookiecutter` sets up a fresh package repository for you to start wrting a `typst` template or package.
+This `cookiecutter` sets up a fresh package repository for you to start writing a `typst` template or package.

 ## Installation